Table of Contents

 Define what “effective” means for your job role and your company.
 Once you’ve identified the tasks required for your job, set realistic goals based on the quality of work expected and the timeframe you’re given.

 Setting deadlines for your goals will naturally help you arrange the order of your tasks.
-Generally, prioritizing a few high-impact tasks is better than completing many low-impact tasks (the 80/20 rule) when working toward your goals.
+Generally, prioritizing a few high-impact tasks is better than completing many low-impact tasks when working toward your goals.

 2. Develop a time management system